mylesakin/mylesakin.github.io/_posts/2019-09-04-LinearRegression.md

 This is done as many optimization software are designed to find the minima of function rather than the maxima.
 In the end, the \\(\theta\\) that minimizes the negative log-likelihood is of course, the same \\(\theta\\) that maximizes the log-likelihood.

-We can substitute our linear regression model into the NLL function, and asumming \\(N\\) samples, we obtain
+We can substitute our linear regression model into the NLL function, and assuming \\(N\\) samples, we obtain

 $$
 \begin{split}